MattEpstein-u/Image-Reconstructor/README.md

   - Centroids are initialized as uniformly random points in RGB space (independent of the dataset).
   - Empty-cluster handling: centroids with zero assigned points are reassigned to a random data point during iterations (a pragmatic fix).
   - The implementation runs multiple random restarts and keeps the run with lowest inertia.
+  - Adaptive runs: Uses 32 runs for images with <200K pixels for better quality, 8 runs for larger images for performance.
   - Balanced k optimization: After clustering, centroids that are sufficiently close together are automatically and repeatedly merged until no more close pairs exist, allowing the algorithm to reduce k from 6 to 1 if all centroids are in the same area.
 The merging threshold is set to balance color preservation with optimization.
 - Performance:
   - The script samples up to `PIXEL_LIMIT` pixels (default 200,000) to analyze large images, and limits the number of displayed pixels to `MAX_PLOT_POINTS` (default 1,000).
 See `stats.js` to tune these values.